 Communication and language deficits

-Difficulty knowing how to perform certain very common actions, like brushing one's teeth (apraxia)
+Trouble knowing how to do certain very common actions, like brushing one's teeth (apraxia)

 Slow, hesitant speech and decreased vocabulary